hakanayaz/PIRQ_Draft/Module 1/Rust/README.md

 # Rust IR Tutorials

-In this tutorial we will build an IR using the same function that we used at C/C++ part.
-Then we can compare the results.
+In this tutorial we will build an IR using the same function that we used at C/C++ part via rust programming languages.
+Then we will compare the results.

 ## Installation

 Easiest way of installing Rust and Cargo is using this command below given:

-For Linux an macOS system
+For Linux an macOS system:
 ```
 curl https://sh.rustup.rs -sSf | sh
 ```